Uncertainty Quantification (UQ)#

 Note

-Some sampling temperatures might converge at slower rates compared to the others.
+Some sampling temperatures might converge at slower rates compared to others.

 So, user can terminate the MCMC simulation as long as the samples at the target